 |Total Should Not||14%|

 “Michigan residents are clearly stating that faith-based organizations have a right to adhere to their religious tradition when serving the public,” said Michigan Catholic Conference President and C.E.O.
 Paul Long.
 “Many of these institutions, including those that are Catholic, have been providing charitable and educational services for hundreds of years free from government interference.
 Regrettable, this is a precarious time for religious liberty.”

 Religious liberty has been a matter of grave public concern this year after the U.S. Department of Health and Human Services in February failed to exempt religious organizations from an objectionable services mandate.
-The Administration’s refusal to protect institutions that provide public services, such as schools, hospitals and charitable organizations, has prompted dozens of Catholic institutions nationally, including the Michigan Catholic Conference, to seek legal protection from a mandate to include abortion-inducing drugs, sterilization and artificial contraception in their employee health benefit plans.
+The Administration’s refusal to protect institutions that provide public services, such as schools, hospitals and charitable organizations, has prompted dozens of Catholic institutions nationally, including the Michigan Catholic Conference [Link no longer available —Ed.], to seek legal protection from a mandate to include abortion-inducing drugs, sterilization and artificial contraception in their employee health benefit plans.
 Employers that fail to adhere to the HHS mandate have been given the choice either to violate their conscience or pay significant fines.

 Likely voters across the board support the notion of religious liberty in the provision of public services as Democrats and Republicans, men and women, young and old, pro-life and pro-abortion rights advocates overwhelmingly answered the above question in the affirmative.
 For example, 70 percent of those who voted for President Obama in 2008, 77 percent of passive pro-choice persons, and 64 percent of self-identified liberals support faith-based organizations providing public services without government intervention.
 Additional cross-tabs are provided below.